ReevesA1/ansible-bootstrap/README1.md

 powershell.exe -ExecutionPolicy ByPass -File $file -Verbose }
 ```
-- Will need to run it twice CLOSE AND RELAUNCH POWERSHELL MANUALY then run code block again
-	- First time its install choco then the second time it will install cygwin (i need to find a way to .source powershell to avoid this)
 - Then Still in powershell as Admin get the second script I need to run in cygwin
 ```
 .{